Sivamani70/urahara/README.md

 **Phase 2: Automated Analysis and Documentation**

-[ ] Work in progress: Integration with the VirusTotal API.
+[x] Completed: Integration with the VirusTotal API.

-[ ] Work in progress: Automated capture of VirusTotal report screenshots.
+[x] Completed: Automated capture of VirusTotal report screenshots.

 [ ] Work in progress: Automated generation of RCA documentation.